oliverxu42/COMP39-9900/Week01.md

 - All course content will be hosted on [Moodle](https://moodle.telt.unsw.edu.au/course/view.php?id=86768)
 - Communication will be via Microsoft Teams (which you will soon/should have been added to)
 - You can get help via the [Edstem forum](https://edstem.org/au/courses/19150/discussion/)
+- Tutorial + help session on Thursday 4-6pm at Goldstein G09.

 ## 👨‍👩‍👦 Expectations